-Diabetes can cause serious health complications and is one of KEHP's highest cost medical conditions - with more than one million dollars in claims each year.
-Diabetes can often be controlled with regular doctor visits and proper medication adherence.
-KEHP cares about you and is offering assistance if you have diabetes, to help you control your condition.
-If you have diabetes, you will pay reduced copays and coinsurance, with no deductible for most all maintenance diabetic prescriptions and supplies.
+Diabetes, Chronic Obstructive Pulmonary Disease (COPD), and Asthma can cause serious health complications to our members.
+These conditions are some of KEHP's highest cost medical conditions, but they can often be controlled with regular doctor visits and proper medication adherence.
+KEHP cares about you and is offering assistance to help you control your condition(s).
+If you have diabetes, COPD or asthma, you will pay reduced copays and coinsurance, with no deductible for most all maintenance diabetes, COPD, and asthma prescriptions and supplies.

+VALUE BENEFIT SCHEDULE OF BENEFITS

+In-network Out-of-network

-SCHEDULE OF BENEFITS FOR THE DIABETES VALUE BENEFIT In-network Out-of-network Tier 1 - Generic \$0 Not Covered Tier 2 - Formulary Brand 10% no Deductible Not Covered Tier 3 - Non-Formulary Brand 10% no Deductible Not Covered Prescription Drug Maximum Supply is 30 days
+Tier 1 - Generic \$0 Not Covered

+Tier 2 - Advanced Control Formulary Brand 10% no Deductible Not Covered

+Tier 3 - Advanced Control Non-Formulary Brand 10% no Deductible Not Covered

+Prescription Drug Maximum Supply is 30 days

-DIABETES VALUE BENEFIT MAINTENANCE DRUG BENEFIT FROM MAIL ORDER AND RETAIL PHARMACY In-Network Out-of-Network Tier 1 - Generic \$0 Not Covered Tier 2 - Formulary Brand 10% no Deductible Not Covered Tier 3 - Non-Formulary Brand 10% no Deductible Not Covered Mail Order Maintenance and Retail Maintenance Prescription Drug Maximum is 90 days
+VALUE BENEFIT SCHEDULE OF BENEFITS for MAINTENANCE DRUG BENEFITS FROM MAIL ORDER AND RETAIL PHARMACY In-Network Out-of-Network Tier 1 - Generic \$0 Not Covered Tier 2 - Advanced Control Formulary Brand 10% no Deductible Not Covered Tier 3 - Advanced Control Non-Formulary Brand 10% no Deductible Not Covered Mail Order Maintenance and Retail Maintenance Prescription Drug Maximum is 90 days

-Coinsurance amounts paid under the Diabetes Value Benefit are not applied to the medical deductible but are applied to the annual out-of-pocket maximum.
+Coinsurance amounts paid under the Value Benefit are not applied to the medical deductible but are applied to the annual out-of-pocket maximum.

-Maintenance diabetic prescriptions and supplies covered under the Diabetes Value Benefit must be a covered prescription on the maintenance drug list.
+Maintenance Value Benefit prescriptions and supplies must be a covered prescription on the maintenance drug list.
 See below for more information regarding Maintenance Drugs, or visit the Plan Manager's web site at www.caremark.com.

-In-Network Out-of-Network Health Reimbursement Arrangement Single \$500; Family \$1,000 Annual Deductible Single \$1,250 Single \$2,500 Applies to both medical & prescription benefits Family \$2,500 Family \$5,000 Annual Out-of-Pocket Maximum Single \$2,750 Single \$5,550 Combined with medical benefits Family \$5,550 Family \$11,000 Co-Insurance Plan: 85% Plan: 60% Member: 15% Member: 40%
+In-Network Out-of-Network Health Reimbursement Arrangement Single \$500; F. amily \$1,000 Annual Deductible Single \$1,250 Single \$2,500 Applies to both medical & prescription benefits Family \$2,500 Family \$5,000 Annual Out-of-Pocket Maximum Single \$2,750 Single \$5,500 Combined with medical benefits Family \$5,500 Family \$11,000 Co-Insurance Plan: 85% Plan: 60% Member: 15% Member: 40%